-A great search engine understands a user’s intent and returns the most relevant results.
+A great search engine understands a user's intent and returns the most relevant results.
 Modern search engines, like Google, Bing, and DuckDuckGo, are really good at this.
-However, most search technologies fall short because they only look at the words in the query, not the intent behind it.
-They use “keyword search,” which has been around for more than two decades.
+But outside of major search engines, most enterprise search technologies fall short because they only look at the words in the query, not the intent behind it.
+They use "keyword search," technology that has not changed for decades.

 But keyword search has a major flaw: humans use different words to ask the same questions.
 Consider the following examples: